The Falco Project

 What is Falco?

-Falco, originally created by Sysdig, is now a Cloud Native Computing Foundation (CNCF) project used in production by various organisations.
+Falco, originally created by Sysdig, is now a graduate Cloud Native Computing Foundation (CNCF) project used in production by various organisations.

 What does Falco do?